henrywoo/kazam/README.md

 ![image](https://github.com/user-attachments/assets/962d73f0-3822-4ec1-ad65-cd5824f274a5)

-(Do noy use the keys displayed above which are invalid.
-Use your own ones.)
+(Do not use the keys displayed above which are invalid.
+Use your own ones, please.)

 ### 🥔 YouTube